leonstel/leonstel.github.io/drafts/gmap3.md

 // Listens for prop1 and waits for mapInit changedButWaitFor('prop1', 'mapInit').subscribe((val) => {
     // if mapInit becomes true and prop1 has not changed and callback has not been fired once
-        // it get called with current value
+        // gets called with current value

     // if mapInit is true and prop1 has changed after that
-        // it get called with the changed value
+        // gets called with the changed value
 });

 // The only difference here is that it listens for prop1 and waits for prop2 and mapInit